-I am an Associate Professor of Political Science in the Marlboro Institute for Liberal Arts and Interdisciplinary Studies at Emerson College, in Boston, MA, USA.
-My research interests include democratization, minority rights, memory politics, and social movements in the Global South and the United States.
+My name is Mneesha Gellman and I am an Associate Professor of Political Science in the Marlboro Institute for Liberal Arts and Interdisciplinary Studies at Emerson College, in Boston, MA, USA.
+My research interests include democratization, minority rights, education politics, incarceration, and immigration in the Global South and the United States.

 My interests in the rights of marginalized communities extend in many directions.
 I am the founder and Director of the Emerson Prison Initiative (EPI), which seeks to bring a BA pathway to incarcerated students at Massachusetts Correctional Institution at Concord (MCI-Concord), a men’s medium-security state prison.
-EPI follows the model of college-in-prison work led by the Bard Prison Initiative and the Consortium for the Liberal Arts in Prison.
+I edited Education Behind the Wall: Why and How We Teach College in Prison (Brandeis University Press 2022), and am co-editor with Justin McDevitt on the forthcoming Unlocking Potential: Education in Prison Around the World (Brandeis University Press 2024) .

 Since 2016, I have served as a pro bono expert witness for asylum hearings regarding country conditions for people from El Salvador and Mexico, drawing from my longstanding research on the effects of state- and power-based violence on historically marginalized communities, including women and girls.
 Prior to joining the faculty at Emerson College, I was a Postdoctoral Fellow at the Centre for Global Cooperation Research in Duisburg, Germany, and I returned to Germany as a Senior Fellow in Education for Sustainable Peace at the Leibnitz Institute-Georg Eckert Institute in 2022.